BestTimesToVisit.com Logo

 nature

-Venture beyond the popular beaches to discover secluded coves like Playa Kalki or Playa Grandi, known for their calm waters and snorkeling opportunities.
-Pack a picnic lunch and spend the day swimming, sunbathing, and enjoying the tranquility.
-Look out for the diverse marine life!
+Venture beyond the popular beaches to discover secluded coves like Playa Kalki or Playa Grandi.
+These hidden gems offer pristine waters perfect for snorkeling or simply relaxing.
+Pack a picnic lunch and spend the day soaking up the sun in tranquility.

 Best time: December-April